odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

    #.
 Add `props validation <{OWL_PATH}/doc/reference/props.md#props-validation>`_ to the `Todo`
       component.
    #.
-Make sure it passes in dev mode which is activated by default in `owl_playground`.
-The dev
+Open the :guilabel:`Console` tab of your browser's dev tools and make sure the props
-      mode can be activated and deactivated by modifying the `dev` attribute in the in the `config` parameter of the `mount <{OWL_PATH}/doc/reference/app.md#mount-helper>`_ function in :file:`owl_playground/static/src/main.js`.
+      validation passes in dev mode, which is activated by default in `owl_playground`.
+The dev mode can be activated and deactivated by modifying the `dev` attribute in the in the `config` parameter of the `mount <{OWL_PATH}/doc/reference/app.md#mount-helper>`_ function in :file:`owl_playground/static/src/main.js`.
    #.
 Remove `done` from the props and reload the page.
 The validation should fail.